Skip to content

 ) -> xarray.Dataset

-Calculate the slope of the terrain surface from an ArcticDEM Dataset.
+Calculate slope of the terrain surface from an ArcticDEM Dataset.

 Parameters: